-- Details regarding these protocols are still being finalized and will be communicated prior to arrival.
 It is of key importance you reflect on these mitigation strategies and protocols while you consider whether or not you want to live in university housing this year.

 - Residence Hall Room Capacity: Residence hall room capacity is limited to the number of people who can be present while maintaining physical distance of at least six feet between individuals.
 Masks or face coverings must be worn at all times if more than one person is in a room.
 Students are highly encouraged to socialize outdoors whenever possible, always adhering to public health requirements regarding masks and physical distancing.